 These stunning gardens represent the Australian bush at its best, offering a more relaxed and less formal environment to traditional botanical gardens.
 Enjoy a family picnic in the beautiful grounds and soak up the splendid colonial architecture, lush rainforests and sprawling waterfalls. (https://www.rockhamptonregion.qld.gov.au/FacilitiesRecreation/Parks-Gardens-and-Recreation/Kershaw-Gardens)

 Agnes Waters and 1770 are towns known for many things but perhaps none more so than for relaxation.
 Home to unspoilt beaches, untouched coral reefs and a serenity that is unsurpassed by any other Queensland town, 1770 and Agnes Waters cannot simply be passed through.

 Highly regarded as a natural paradise, the Captain Cook Holiday Park is undoubtedly the best place to stay in town.
 Boasting an award-winning restaurant and bar, this holiday is perfect for couples and families alike, offering first class facilities and great sites to park a campervan on. (www.captaincookpark.com/)

 Lady Musgrave Island

 One of the Great Barrier Reef's most talked about highlights, Lady Musgrave Island and Lagoon is full to the brim with colourful coral, magnificent marine life and crystal clear, turquoise waters.
-Board the Spirit of 1770 and you will be transported to a whole new world that will simply take your breath away. (www.spiritof1770.com.au/)
+Cruising and snorkelling trips can be booked with 1770 Reef Eco Tours (http://www.1770reef.com.au/)

 Embark on an amphibious adventure when you take a ride on the Larc, arguably one of the area's most recognisable icons.
 Taking you along the coastline of the Eurimbula National Park right up to the Bustard Head Light station this is an adventure that the kids are sure to love. (www.1770larctours.com.au/)